Luis Riu Bertrán: Honours

 In 1993, the Generalitat de Catalunya awarded Riu Bertrán the Creu de Sant Jordi.

 Death and legacy

-Riu Bertrán died of cancer in Palma de Mallorca on 7 April 1998, aged 65.
-At that time, the RIU group managed 62 hotels with 34,770 beds.
-Management passed to his children Carmen Riu Güell and Luis Riu Güell as co-chief executives (consejeros delegados).
+Riu Bertrán died of cancer in Palma de Mallorca on 7 April 1998, at the age of 65.
+At that time the RIU group operated 62 hotels with a total of 34,770 beds.
+Management of the company passed to his children Carmen Riu Güell and Luis Riu Güell, who became co-chief executives (consejeros delegados).

 Plaça de Joan i Lluís Riu, Platja de Palma (Palma).

-A public square in the Platja de Palma area of Palma is named Plaça de Joan i Lluís Riu, after hoteliers Joan Riu Masmitjà and his son Lluís Riu Bertran, founders of RIU Hotels & Resorts.
-In December 2001, the city inaugurated at this square the sculpture Benvingut, by Jaume Mir, as a tribute to the pioneers of tourism.
+A public square in the Platja de Palma area of Palma is named Plaça de Joan i Lluís Riu, in honour of hoteliers Joan Riu Masmitjà and his son Lluís Riu Bertran, founders of RIU Hotels & Resorts.
+In December 2001 the city inaugurated in this square the sculpture Benvingut, by Jaume Mir, as a tribute to early tourism pioneers.